zstoebs/Daily-Coding-Problem/September 2019/README.md

   init(arr, size): initialize with the original large array and size. set(i, val): updates index at i with val. get(i): gets the value at index i.

+- 9/23/2019: Given a binary tree, find a minimum path sum from root to a leaf.